Finn-Gosney/Card-game-software-dev/README.md

 Validates input pack files for correct card distribution.
 Outputs player hands and deck states to files upon game completion.

+# Running The Test Suite

+Running the tests is simple, in VSCode navigate to src/test, pick a test file and run that test.
+If not using VScode, it should be possible to run the tests using Maven or Gradle assuming all dependencies such as the correct JDK version

 ## How It Works -